gmazzap/OptionsStorage/README.md

 ###Register folders###

-To register folders in the container, we need a container instance. then is possible to call on it:
+To register folders in the container, we need a container instance.
+After that is possible to call on it:
  - `setDirectories` passing an array of paths
  - `addDir` passing a single folder path.

-A call `setDirectories will overwrite the directories previously setted.
+Call `setDirectories` will overwrite the directories previously setted.

     $storage = new GM\OptionsStorage;
     $storage->setDirectories( STYLESHEETPATH . '/conf', TEMPLATEPATH. '/conf' );
     $storage->addDir( plugin_dir_path( __FILE__ ) . 'conf' );

-Please note that register directories does **not** mean that all php files in those directories are loaded, but we says to OptionsStorage where to look for files if needed: files are loaded only if required and only once.
+Please note that register directories does **not** mean that all php files in those directories are loaded, but it is a way to say to OptionsStorage where to look for files: files are loaded only if required and only once.

 ####Folders hook####

-An alternative to register folders using the 2 methods explained above, is possible to use the filter hook `'options_storage_dirs'` to change the folders.
+An alternative to register folders using the 2 methods explained above, is to use the filter hook `'options_storage_dirs'`.
 This hook pass to hooking callbaks 2 params: the 1st is, off course, the actual registered folders, the second is the request id (see [Get hooks](#get-hooks) section below)

     /**
      * Skip stylesheet path for the option 'conf-child.foo' */
      add_filter( 'options_storage_dirs', function( $dirs, $id ) {
-       if ( $id === 'conf-child.foo' ) $dirs = [ TEMPLATEPATH. '/conf' ];
+       if ( $id === 'conf-child.foo' ) $dirs = [ TEMPLATEPATH . '/conf' ];
        return $dirs;
      });

-Nothe that, as written, previous filter works only if added before any option inside the file `conf-child.php` is used.
-That because, as already said, file are loaded only once, and so if the file was already loaded OptionsStorage will not traverse directory to finde the file again, so the filter is ignored.
+Note that, as written, previous filter works only if added before any option inside the file `conf-child.php` is used.
+That because, as already said, file are loaded only once, and so if the file was already loaded OptionsStorage will not traverse directory to find the file again, so the filter is ignored.
-However is possible force one, some or all files to be loaded again using the [`flushFiles()`](#flushing-files).
+However is possible to force one, some or all files to be loaded again using [`flushFiles()`](#flushing-files).

 ###Get data###

-After the 3 lines of code above we can access to data using the `get` method with "dot notation", i.e. access to multidimensional array using array keys *glued* by dots.
-Code will be more clear, assuming conf files posted above:
+After the 3 lines of code above we can access to data using the `get` method with "dot notation", i.e. access to multidimensional array using array keys *glued* with dots.
+Code will be more clear.

+So, assuming conf files posted above:

     $greeting = $storage->get( 'conf-parent.greetings.meet.after12' );
     var_dump( $greeting ); // string(12) "Good evening"